Summer

 Dr. Ramon Grimalt explains what strategies we can follow to avoid the risk of solar radiation.

 BarcelonaAs a Mediterranean country, it's clear that socializing tends to take place outdoors, and in the summer, probably enjoying the sun.
-But despite our geographic predisposition to greater exposure to sunlight, it's up to each individual to decide what relationship we want to have with the sun.
-We discussed all this with the doctor of dermatology.
+But despite our geographic predisposition to greater exposure to the sun's rays, it's up to each individual to decide what relationship we want to have with the sun.
+We spoke about all this with the doctor of dermatology.
 Ramon Grimalt Santacana.

 The relationship with the sun, a cultural issue